Anusha629/hr_management/README.md

 # HR Management

-This Python script converts data from a CSV file into VCards (.vcf) format.
-Each row in the CSV file corresponds to an individual's contact information, and the script creates a VCard for each person.
+This Python script converts data from a database into VCards.
+Each row in database corresponds to an individual's contact information, and the script creates a VCard for each person.

-   CSV file named "names.csv" with the following columns: Last Name, First Name, Title, Email, and Phone
+   Data base contains with the following columns: Last Name, First Name, Designation, Email, and Phone

 ## Usage

-   Place the "names.csv" file in the same directory as the script.

-   VCards will be generated and saved in a directory named "vcard"

 The generated VCards include the following information: